marcuswhybrow/ray-peat-rodeo/src/documents/2010-11-19-endotoxin-with-the-herb-doctors.md

 Yeah.

 !AM [33:04] That's interesting, I just want to hold it there, very quickly, with what you just mentioned about lignan.
-Because I was just reminded again that the Dow Chemical were actually trying to incorporate lignans into bread and they were doing some research at a USDA [^usda] lab to see whether or not these lignans could be a viable starch source to be put in bread.
+Because I was just reminded again that the Dow Chemical were actually trying to incorporate lignans into bread and they were doing some research at a USDA ^[The United States Department of Agriculture.] lab to see whether or not these lignans could be a viable starch source to be put in bread.
 And here you have already mentioned lignans as one of the bad foods.
 So it could possibly be implicated.

-[^usda]: The United States Department of Agriculture.

 I think they've used sawdust for many years.
 The cellulose is probably the safest fibre, if it's a clean kind of cellulose.